handbook

 School Enrollment Certificate for Learner’s Permit and License from GA Department of Driver’s Services may be obtained from the school office.
 The top student’s portion of the form must be completed in advance and submitted to the office in person or through email 24 hours prior to date needed.
 The school office will supply required notarized signature and will inform you when it is available for pickup.
 You are required to submit an original form, so it cannot be emailed to you.

-ADAP Certification for new drivers: The State requires each new teen driver to take an ADAP (Alcohol and Drug Awareness Program) course.
-This course is available online, so we no longer teach it as part of our Health class.
-Here is the link: eADAP
+ADAP Certification for new drivers: The state of Georgia requires each new teen driver to take an ADAP (Alcohol and Drug Awareness Program) course.
+This course is available online and is not taught at Fideles.

 Student Life Activities